lmolkova/correlation/http_protocol_proposal_v1.md

 ## Request-Id overflow
 1. Service receives Request-Id `/41372a23-1f07-4617-bf5e-cbe78bf0a84d.1.1.1....1.1234567890` of 127 bytes length.
 2. It generates suffix for outgoing request `.1` that causes Request-Id length to become 129 bytes, which exceeds Request-Id length limit.
- * It generates suffix `12a90283` as hex-encoded 4 low bytes of current timestamp.
+ * It generates suffix `12a90283` as hex-encoded 4 bytes random integer.
 It helps to ensure that previous Request-Ids assigned on upstream service within the same operations scope do not collide with this one.
  * It trims out last node of the Request-Id (.1234567890) to make room for new suffix.
  * It generates new Request-Id for outgoing request as `/41372a23-1f07-4617-bf5e-cbe78bf0a84d.1.1.1....1#12a90283`